 In these tough economic times, periods of recession and changes in government, we are seeing more and more businesses being bought out and merging.
-In those circumstances, whether it is the whole of the business affected or only part, certain procedures have to be followed or each employee could claim compensation from the old employer and the new employer they are transferred to, of up to 13 weeks’ wages.
+In those circumstances, whether it is the whole of the business affected or only part, certain procedures have to be followed or each employee could claim compensation from the old employer and the new employer they are transferred to, of up to 13 weeks’ wages (amongst other things).

 When does TUPE apply?

 The Transfer of Undertakings (Protection of Employment) Regulations 2006 (“TUPE”) is wide ranging and can apply in many circumstances.
 The regulations refer to TUPE applying where a ‘relevant transfer’ has taken place, which can include:

 - business transfers: such as transfer of a business/undertaking, whole or part, to another person or entity where there is a transfer of an economic entity which retains its identity;

 - a service provision change: such as a change in the provider of a service, for example ‘outsourcing’ work to a contractor, bringing a service back in-house, or re-assigning work from one contractor to another, provided certain conditions are satisfied;

 - potentially, an asset transfer prior to a share sale;